 Home Up

-Here is the Heising circuit I use in my modified Globe Scout 65A.
+Here is the Heising modulation circuit in my modified Globe Scout 65A.

-Using the circuit above as an example, we can see why Heising modulation is difficult to work with.
-Heising modulation operates in the following manner:
+Using the circuit to the left as an example, we can see why Heising modulation is simple, but limited in performance.

-The modulator tube, like any tube, acts like a time-varying resistance.
+The modulator tube (V1), like any conventional power amplifier tube, acts like a time-varying resistance.
 The anode-to-cathode resistance pulls the voltage at point A up and down at an audio rate.
-The large inductance of L1 allows this to happen.
-The collapsing or expanding field in L1 actually allows the voltage to go above the B+ rail.
-(But not as cleanly or far as it would with a transformer and push-pull modulator, where the voltage can be forced up.)
+The large impedance or inductance of L1 allows the voltage at point A to move.

-Another way to view this is the modulator and PA tube share current through L1.
-A basic property of inductors is they try to adjust voltage to maintain constant current.
-While capacitors try to maintain voltage across terminals with varying current, opposite behaving inductors try to maintain constant current through terminals while allowing voltage to vary!
+Another way to view operation is the modulator tube (V1) and PA tube (V2) share current through L1.
+A basic inductor property is the inductor tries to readjust voltage to maintain constant current flow.
+While capacitors try to maintain constant voltage across capacitor terminals with varying current, opposite behaving inductors try to maintain constant current through terminals while allowing voltage to vary across terminals!

-If the modulator current decreases, the collapsing field in L1 causes and increase in voltage and the PA tube has higher operating voltage.
+When modulator tube current decreases, the collapsing field in L1 causes an increase in voltage at point "A".
+The PA tube has higher operating anode and screen voltages.
 Current that formerly went through the modulator tube now goes through the PA tube, along with the higher voltage.

-When the modulator tube draws increased current, the choke tries to oppose the change and generates a counter EMF opposing the supply voltage.
-In this case PA and modulator voltage is reduced, and current that was in the PA is now diverted to the modulator tube.
+When the modulator tube draws increased current, the choke tries to oppose the current change.
+Because of increasing current, the choke generates a counter electromotive force.
+This voltage opposes modulator and final amplifier supply voltage.
+In this case PA and modulator tube voltage is reduced.
+Current that was flowing through the PA tube is now diverted to the modulator tube.

 Linearity and Distortion

-The modulator tube and reactor must never be allowed to go into non-linear regions.
+The modulator tube and modulation choke must never be allowed to go into non-linear regions.
 The resulting harmonic and intermodulation distortion will appear (unfiltered) as modulating voltage and cause splatter.
+This is true even if the percentage of modulation is well below 100%.

 One test of proper linearity is to measure current from the supply through the modulation choke, L1.
-If the supply current flowing through L1 current changes at an audio rate, the modulation cannot be linear.
-This is why Heising modulation is called constant current modulation.
-Of course we can use conventional and easier-to-apply distortion measurement techniques also, but this is a novel characteristic of true Heising modulation.
+If power supply current flowing through L1 changes at an audio rate, the modulation cannot be linear.
+This is the basis of constant current modulation.
+Of course we can and we should use conventional distortion measurement techniques to measure distortion, but constant current is a novel characteristic of perfect Heising modulation.

-There are also limits in voltage.
-Even if the modulator tube is saturated with positive grid voltage, the modulator tube could never pull voltage at point A lower than positive voltage at point C. As a matter of fact, the lower voltage limit at point A on negative cycles is always greater than the positive voltage available at point C. This limits modulation to less than 100%, unless a dropping resistor is included somewhere between the modulator anode and the PA voltage feed.
+There are also limits in anode voltage swing on the RF power amplifier tube.
+Even with with positive grid voltage causing a fully saturated modulator tube, the modulator can never pull voltage to zero.
+Voltage at point A can never lower than positive voltage at point C. As a matter of fact, the lower voltage limit at point A on negative cycles is always greater than the positive voltage available at point C. This limits modulation to less than 100%, unless a dropping resistor is included somewhere between the modulator anode and the PA voltage feed.
 The resistor can be at any point that limits anode to cathode voltage in the modulator to a value significantly less than the lowest voltage obtainable at the choke and modulator anode connection junction with full linear positive-going modulator grid voltage.

 Since modulator and PA anodes are in parallel for audio signals, the anode voltage swing in the modulator and PA track each other.
 This means the 6146 PA has voltage swing limitations similar to the modulator tube.
-Because of the voltage limit established at point C, the 6146 can't possibly reach zero anode voltage.
+Because of the lower voltage limit established at point C and point A during positive grid voltage swings, the 6146 anode can't possibly reach zero voltage on negative modulation envelope peaks.
 The solution is the addition of R106 and C110.
-The resistor causes the anode of the 6146 to operate at reduced voltage, and C110 provides a low-impedance path for audio variations.
+Resistor R101 causes the anode of the 6146 to operate at reduced voltage.
+C110 provides a low-impedance path for audio variations.
+Both are necessary to achieve 100% negative modulation peaks.

-Screen resistor R107 may or may not require bypassing with C113.
-There almost never is a case where full modulator voltage would be applied to a screen.
-If C113 is required to achieve 100% linear modulation, the screen's audio path impedance can be limited with an additional resistance (not shown) in series with C113.
+In other cases screen resistor R107 may or may not require shunt capacitor C113.
+If C113 is required to achieve 100% linear modulation, the screen's audio voltage can be limited with an additional resistance (not shown) in series with C113.
 (Rather than adding a resistance in series with C113, the resistance of R107 could be split between two series resistors.
 C113 could then only bypass one resistor.
-R107 could be a tapped adjustable resistor of the proper value to establish proper screen voltage, with C113 between the slider and the end.
+R107 could be a tapped adjustable resistor of the proper value to establish proper screen voltage, with C113 between the slider and the end.)
+Any resistor in series with C113 should be selected for best modulation linearity.

 The circuit above is the actual circuit used in my modified Globe Scout 65A.
-C113 requires a large series resistance in my Scout, about 220K ohms.
+C113 required a large series resistance in my Scout, about 22K ohms.
+This resistor is NOT shown on the schematics above.
 The resistor value was determined by watching modulation linearity.
 I use a sine-wave audio generator, comparing the diode-detected audio of the RF output to the generator audio output.
 A standard trapezoidal pattern would work also.
+Remember, the resistance in other systems might be different.

 R101 sets the quiescent current of the 6L6 at the maximum allowable dissipation of the tube.
 I used a 6L6GC, which has higher dissipation than a regular 6L6.
 I adjust R105 to set the 6L6 at the maximum dissipation limit.